FindMySchool LogoFindMySchool

 The curriculum follows traditional academic structures with rigorous subject teaching.
 The school operates specialist departments working with the Prince's Teaching Institute, reflected in visible achievements in English (holding the PTI Subject Leadership Programme Mark for outstanding teaching) and strong performance across humanities and languages.
 Teachers demonstrate subject expertise, with assessment used skilfully to identify gaps and tailor support.

 Separate science teaching is standard from Year 7, a choice that signals academic breadth.
 Modern foreign languages include traditional offerings, with Latin, Greek, and Russian available at A-level, reflecting the school's commitment to classical learning.
-The 2024 cohort celebrated a quarter of all GCSE grades at 7 and above, evidence of sustained rigour in the classroom.
+Current GCSE data records an Attainment 8 score of 50.8 and Progress 8 of +0.43, evidence of sustained rigour in the classroom.

 The sixth form expanded substantially with a new block opening in September 2025, providing contemporary accommodation for around 240 students in Years 12-13.
 Over 30 A-level subjects are available, allowing genuine choice.
 The school explicitly advises students pursuing competitive university courses (medicine, law, veterinary science, Russell Group entry) to check subject combinations, signalling strategic curriculum guidance.